padrino/padrino-docs/guides/padrino-admin.md

 ~~~

-That's it!
+That‘s it!
 Browse to <http://localhost:3000/admin> and access your model by
 clicking on the newly created tab on your admin navbar: there you can create,
 edit, destroy and display your objects.